tom4i/tom4i/README.md

 -->

 - 🔭 Currently I'm working as Android Developer
-- 🌱 Learning the Data Mining now
+- 🌱 Studying Machine Learning now
 - 🤔 Waiting for a pending layoff
 - 🥂 Shanghai, have fun